 Salt Cay's claim to fame is that it is one of the only places on earth where you can snorkel near the North Atlantic Humpack Whale.
 They pass by the island as they migrate to the waters of the Dominican Republic, and many snorkelers have been able to view them as they majestically glide along.

 A fourth place where you can go snorkeling is The Bight Beach.
 Provo's favorite sport for snorkeling, this reef can become quite busy during days when the conditions are good.
 This clearly marked reef starts right off the beach in shallow waters, and is home to many fish who are so used to people that they swim up with no fear.
-If you want to experience it for yourself, you'll find this site situated in Turks and Caicos.
+If you want to experience it for yourself, you'll find this site found in Turks and Caicos.

-is a fifth location to consider.
+is a fifth option to consider.
 Offering what most consider to be the best snorkeling off Provo.
 For starters, it is calm enough for beginners, but the sites are so interesting that experienced snorkelers will enjoy themselves as well.
 If you snorkel during the day, you'll see sponges, coral, stingrays, and turtles, but if you opt for a night snorkel you'll encounter sea snails, sea worms, prawns, squid, an octopus.

 |1.6 mi.
 South of Central Cockburn Town||Grand Turk|